tridz-dev/ping-logger/README.md

    ```

 3. **Locate the Executable**:
-   The compiled executable will be available in the `dist` directory as `ping_script.exe`.
+   The compiled executable will be available in the `dist` directory as `ping.exe`.

 ---